kubevirt/kubevirt.github.io/_posts/2018-05-04-Deploying-KubeVirt-on-a-Single-oVirt-VM.markdown

 virt-handler-6zh77                 1/1       Running   0          10m
 ```

-Now that we have kube virt up and running we are ready to try to start a VM.
+Now that we have KubeVirt up and running we are ready to try to start a VM.
 Let's install virtctl to make it easier to
 start and stop VMs.
 The latest available version while writing this was 0.4.1.

 As _user_: